emico7/blocmetrics/README.md

 </script>
 ```

 That's it.
-Now you can go back to Blocmetrics and see the events count change as your site gets viewed.
+Now you can go back to Blocmetrics and see the event counts change as your site gets viewed.